Depending on your document’s status and the current task, you will have to take different steps to modify a document.

 - Modify a document after it’s approved

-While a document is in draft, its properties may be edited by the Initiator of the job, the assigned Content Owner, selected Collaborators, and anyone in the organization with Coordinator permissions who also has access to view the document.
+While a document is in draft, its properties may be edited by the Initiator of the workflow, the assigned Content Owner, selected Collaborators, and anyone in the organization with Coordinator permissions who also has access to view the document.
 The details screen will appear uneditable to you if you do not have one of these roles or if the document is not in draft.

-Upload an updated file while preparing a document for review
+Upload an updated file

 - In the Viewer, click "Upload" in the bottom toolbar.